A new Kernel Regression approach for Robustified $L_2$ Boosting: Introduction

-where $B$ is a rank $d(n)$ matrix.
-This approximation is very economical for storage as it requires only $nk$ elements to be stored instead of the original $n^2$ elements.
-In addition, the low-rank approximation can also be used to remove noise in the data.
+where $B$ is a rank $d_n$ matrix.
+This approximation is very economical for storage as it requires only $nd_n$ elements to be stored instead of the original $n^2$ elements.
+Moreover, there exist efficient probabilistic algorithms for constructing the above decomposition even when $n$ is very large.
+We refer to \citet{halko2011finding} for an in-depth discussion on this topic.
+Besides the computational simplicity, the low-rank approximation can also be used to remove noise in the data.
 In applications, the rank to be removed often corresponds to the noise level where the signal-to-noise ratio is low \citep{chu2003structured}.
-Boosting is known to produce superior performance if the base learner is weak.
-The low-rank smoother serves as a weaker learner than the full rank smoother and hence it may outperform the full rank smoother.
+Boosting is known to produce superior performance, at least empirically, if the base learner is weak\citep{buhlmann2003boosting}.
+The low-rank smoother serves as a weaker learner than the full rank smoother and hence it may outperform the full rank smoother as we observed in our numerical results in Section \ref{sec:sim}.
 To the best of our knowledge, our study is the first to investigate the role of low-rank smoothers in boosting.